CrayLabs/SmartSim/doc/orchestrator.rst

 - :ref:`Standalone Deployment<standalone_orch_doc>`
-   A standalone ``Orchestrator`` is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML Model and TorchScript evaluation is more efficiently performed off-node.
+   A standalone ``Orchestrator`` is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML model and TorchScript evaluation is more efficiently performed off-node.
 This deployment is also ideal for workflows relying on data exchange between multiple applications (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).
 Standalone deployment is also optimal for